Predictions as Surrogates: Revisiting Surrogate Outcomes in the Age of AI: Why is Recalibration Important? Stylized model analysis and applications

 \subsection{Distribution Shift}

 Pre-trained models like LLMs are often trained on general-purpose data that come from generic sources.
 However, researchers may target only a specific subpopulation relevant to their study.
-This distinction between the target subpopulation and the population used for model training surfaces as distribution shift, leading to inaccurate predictions.
-To study the effect of distribution shift, we consider the same setting as in Section \ref{sec:modality_mismatch}, except that the prediction model takes both $X$ and $W$ as inputs.
-Again we consider a linear prediction model, but its coefficients are misspecified:
+This distinction between the target subpopulation and the population used for model training surfaces as distribution shift, leading to inaccurate predictions. }